Financial Aid and Scholarships

-In memory of Dick Wood's leadership as the founder of the International Education program at the College of DuPage, and in light of his passion for the United Kingdom as an educational destination, this fund is exclusively for study abroad in the United Kingdom.
-Two $300 scholarships will be awarded each academic year.
-Applicants may be a full or part-time student at COD, must show financial need by submitting FAFSA, must be a resident of District 502, and must have a 3.0 GPA.
-Application is available through the COD Financial Aid office or BIC 3509.
+COD Dick Wood Memorial Scholarship (United Kingdom and Ireland) In memory of Dick Wood's leadership as the founder of the International Education program at COD, this fund is exclusively for study abroad in the United Kingdom and Ireland.
+One $600 scholarship is awarded each academic year.
+Applicants may be a full or part-time student at COD, a resident of District 502, have a cumulative GPA of 3.0 or greater, and have submitted FAFSA.
+Rolling application deadline.

-The applicant must be receiving a Pell Grant at time of application or prove that he/she will receive a Pell Grant during the study abroad term.
+Benjamin Gilman International Scholarship Applicants must be Pell Grant eligible.
 Recipients are awarded up to $5,000 depending on the length of the program.
-There is a $3,000 supplement for students studying "critical languages" (see web site).
-The application deadline is March for Summer and Fall programs and October for Spring programs.
-(Summer programs must include in-country stays of at least 4 weeks.)
+There is a $3,000 supplement for students studying "critical languages".
+The application deadlines are: Oct. (early decision) and March for Summer; March for Fall; and Oct. for Spring programs.
+(Summer programs must include in-country stays of at least 2 weeks.)
+Additional information

 BUTEX (British Transatlantic Exchange Association)

-Undergraduate students majoring in any field of study are eligible to apply for these scholarships.
+Bridging Scholarships (Japan) Undergraduate students majoring in any field of study are eligible to apply for these scholarships.
 Japanese language study is not a prerequisite.
-Bridging Scholarship recipients receive a stipend of $2,500 (for students on semester-long programs) or $4,000 (for students on academic year programs).
-Students studying on summer programs are not eligible to apply.
+Bridging Scholarship recipients receive a stipend of $2,500 (for semester-long programs) or $4,000 (for academic year programs).
+Summer programs are not eligible.
+Application deadline is April.
+Additional information

-Undergraduate students majoring in any field of study are eligible to study in any of 15 countries.
-Stipends of $3,000 for semester and $5,000 for year-long study are available.
-Application deadlines: Fall (April), Spring (Oct.) and Summer (Feb.).
+Freeman/Asia Scholarship Undergraduate students majoring in any field of study are eligible to study in any of 15 Asian countries.
+Stipends of $3,000 for summer, $5,000 for a semester and $7,000 for a year-long study are available.
+Application deadline is March (summer) and April (Fall/year-long).
+Additional information

 General inquiries: (630) 942-2356